-Changes to assumptions recommended following the 2021 quadrennial experience study, including changing to a generational mortality approach on a benefits-weighted basis, will offset some of the investment gains, but will better position the plan to address longevity risk associated with members living longer in retirement.
+Although market returns for fiscal year 2021 exceeded expectations, an increase in gloomy developments during FY 2022 and into FY 2023 has caused several risks to materialize in the economy which could impact plans.
+Changes to assumptions recommended following the 2021 quadrennial experience study, including changing to a generational mortality approach on a benefits-weighted basis, will better position the plan to address longevity risk associated with members living longer in retirement.